Money Transfer

 Transaction Monitoring Certification (504)

-As of January 1, 2017, regulated institutions must maintain programs to monitor and filter transactions for potential Bank Secrecy Act (BSA) and anti-money laundering (AML) violations, prevent transactions with sanctioned entities, and certify compliance with the regulation annually to DFS.
-The first certification of compliance was due April 16, 2018.
-Regulated Institutions should submit the required certification covering the prior calendar year by April 15 of each year via the DFS Portal.
+Regulated institutions must maintain programs to monitor and filter transactions for potential Bank Secrecy Act (BSA) and anti-money laundering (AML) violations, prevent transactions with sanctioned entities, and certify compliance with the regulation annually to DFS.
+Regulated institutions must submit the required certification covering the prior calendar year by April 15 of each year via the DFS Portal.

 Submit your Certification of Compliance